-How do I make a modern board and batten wall?
+How to make a modern board and batten wall?

 Prior to starting this project, I drew out and decided on my dimensions for each piece of my board and batten wood treatment.

 The first step to creating a modern board and batten accent is to remove the baseboard along the wall.
 I used a utility knife to score along the top caulked seam and a prybar to pop it all off.

-Next, based on the total height of your board and batten (mine was 55″ tall in total), measure and mark with your pencil.
 Using a paint roller, give your wall a first coat of paint.
 I was immediately smitten with the color!
+BEHR PREMIUM PLUS Interior Satin Enamel Paint in Dragonfly PU12-03 for the win.

 While the wall was drying, I painted all of my trim pieces.
 I had five 1x4x8 pre-primed MDF boards for the batten and one 1x2x8 pine board for the top trim.
 I love BEHR PREMIUM PLUS Interior Satin Enamel Paint for bathrooms because of its long-lasting finish and that it’s washable.

 Once the trim pieces were dry, I placed my baseboard on the ground and made sure it was level.
 Then, using a stud finder, I marked all of my studs at 24″ on center.
 I also used a magnetic stud finder for certain parts – I honestly recommend having both types as I used them both nonstop on this project.

 Remember, this was my first ever solo project using power tools.
-My husband gave me some direction that morning before he left for work but otherwise, I completed this project on my own.
+My husband gave me some basic direction that morning before he left for work but otherwise, I completed this project on my own.

 I ended up nailing every 8″ to make sure my board was flush against the wall.
 FYI our wall was exactly 96″ wide, so I didn’t have to cut the two main horizontal boards.

-Once my baseboard was secured, I measured from the top of that board to ensure that the remainder of my wood would stay level.
+Once my bottom baseboard was secured, I measured from the top of that board to ensure that the remainder of my wood would stay level.

 Since I wanted my entire height to be 55″ from the top of my baseboard, I marked at 45 1/2″, 49″, and 49 3/4″ along three different spots for the next installation steps.